markusorsi/mapchiral/README.md

 The original version of the MinHashed Atom-Pair fingerprint of radius 2 (MAP4) successfully combined circular substructure fingerprints and atom-pair fingerprints into a unified framework.
 This combination allowed for improved substructure perception and performance in small molecule benchmarks while retaining information about bond distances for molecular size and shape perception.

 The present code expands the functionality of MAP4 to include encoding of stereochemistry into the fingerprint.
 Hereby, the CIP descriptors of chiral atoms are encoded into the fingerprint at the highest radius.
 This design choice allows to modulate the impact of stereochemistry on overall similarity, making it scale with increasing molecular size without disproportionally affecting structural similarity.
-The resulting fingerprint, MAP*, is calculated as follows:
+The resulting fingerprint, MAPC, is calculated as follows:

 <p align="center">
     <img src="shingle.png" alt="shingles" width="400"/>